-In 1966 the race was held at Chandler Park in Detroit and remained there until 1983 when it was held on Washington Boulevard in Detroit.
-From 1985-2005 the race was held with the start/finish line in front of the Cadieux Café.
+In 1966 the race was held at Detroit’s Chandler Park, and remained there until 1983 when it was held on Washington Boulevard in Detroit.
+From 1985-2005 the race was held on the streets of Detroit’s East Side, with the start/finish line in front of the Cadieux Café.
 In 2006 the race was held at The Palace of Auburn Hills.
-The race has been held in it current location at Cross Creek Industrial park since 2007.
+The race has been held in its current location at Cross Creek Industrial Park in Auburn Hills since 2007.

 While the Debaets-Devos race has continued to be a major focus of the club since its formation, the club has continued to grow in both size and the scope of its involvement in the cycling community.

 In 2021, we reassumed our original name of Cadieux Bicycle Club.
-We remain committed to the club motto of “Ride, Race, Give Back!”.
+While proud of our heritage, our eyes are on the future of our cycling community.
+We remain committed to our club motto of “Ride, Race, Give Back!”.